lapsumchan/camp/README.md

 `camp.dat` is a list which contains an (`n x p`) OTU table and a length `n` vector of group labels.

+**Note: It has been observed that simulated data might vary slightly across different machines, even with the same seed (1).
+To ensure consistency, a version of the simulated data (`camp.dat`) has been lazy-loaded within the `camp` package.
+Using this pre-loaded data ensures reproducibility across different systems.**

 To run camp, use the OTU table and group labels as inputs:
 ```
 camp.res <- camp(camp.dat$OTU, camp.dat$Group)